 - *NEW* Frequency compensation [in-progress] - Automatic compensation for inductive pickup in the probe and high-frequency attenuation in the instrument

-- Buffered data streaming [DONE, in next update] - Readings to be buffered and sent to user on request, allowing the user to reconstruct a continuous data set with consistent time intervals down to 10 ms and as high as 10 sec
+- Buffered data streaming [DONE] - Readings to be buffered and sent to user on request, allowing the user to reconstruct a continuous data set with consistent time intervals down to 10 ms and as high as 10 sec

 - Cryo-mode [in-progress] - ties in with the release of new cryogenic Hall probes for the teslameters.
 Lowered excitation to minimize self-heating and possibility for temperature data to be communicated with the teslameter for temperature compensation into the cryogenic temperature range.

-- Field control [in-progress] - Option card that can be added to a teslameter, allowing closed-loop field control
+- Field control [DONE, soon to be released] - Option card that can be added to a teslameter, allowing closed-loop field control

 - AC filtering [in-progress] - Addition of settable high and low pass filtering in AC and high-frequency modes